annalisa144/reverdecer/_posts/2018-11-28-back-over-the-border.md

 [![](/images/on_the_road_again_.jpg){:width="60%"}](/images/on_the_road_again.jpg)

-We spent a relaxed morning packing the van full of gifts/errands for friends and family (even our beloved vet, Alfredo) and Phillip drove us safely to the border.
+We spent a relaxed morning packing the van full of gifts/errands for friends and family (even our wonderful vet, Alfredo) and Phillip drove us safely to the border.
 We knew we had enough Bell's (and other can't-find-in-Mexico-beer) that we might have to pay a fee, and we really hoped they wouldn't check our cooler and see the illegal comfrey and rhubarb roots we're smuggling in to plant in El Terreno.

 The first problem was our vehicle import paperwork wasn't in order.
 Now, Phillip had carefully researched all this stuff before we left the first time, and he was confident we had done it all right.
 Well, depending on how you read the fine print, we had either done it right or wrong.
 So they let us sort of re-do something, which means we lost a deposit, but didn't have any other problems.